bi3mer/bi3mer.github.io/content/posts/visualizing-conways-game-of-life-with-raylib.md

 } State;
 ```

-This struct is going to be passed to two functions (`update` and `render`).
-Hopefully, `Conway` make sense, but `time` may not. `time` will be explained in a little bit, so for now ignore it.
-Instead, let's focus on the rendering the grid first.
+The `State` struct is going to be passed to two functions (`update` and `render`).
+Hopefully, `Conway` makes sense, but `time` may not. `time` will be explained in a little bit, so for now, ignore it.
+Instead, let's focus on rendering the the alive cells.

 ```c++
 void render(const State& state) {